omgmog/talk-cardboctober/talk.md

 >Speech recognition
 >Zombie Survival

-^ So I decided to try and put some of these web APIs to use
+^ Web browsers can do lots of cool stuff these days, such as speech recognition or playing video/audio without plugins.
+So I decided to try and put some of these web APIs to use

 ---
 ![inline](images/video.gif)